NEWS

-nat (Headquarters: Minato-ku, Tokyo; President and CEO: 劉 栄駿; hereinafter nat ) is launching Japan’s first pilot project utilizing Scanat 3D scanning app Scanat for tasks such as site surveys for the international moving services provided by Yamato Transport Co., Ltd. (hereinafter “Yamato Transport”).
+nat (Headquarters: Minato-ku, Tokyo; President and CEO: 劉 栄駿; hereinafter nat ) is launching Japan’s first pilot project utilizing Scanat 3D scanning app Scanat for tasks such as on-site inspections for the international moving services provided by Yamato Transport Co., Ltd. (hereinafter “Yamato Transport”).

 ◾️ Background and Objectives

-In the logistics industry, digital transformation (DX) is essential for improving service convenience and operational efficiency.
+In the logistics industry, there is a growing need for digital transformation (DX) to improve service convenience and operational efficiency.

 nat has developed technology that enables anyone to digitize "physical spaces" with high precision.
 While this technology has been increasingly adopted in the construction, real estate, and infrastructure sectors, we believe it can also contribute to the logistics industry—which involves extensive spatial operations such as moving and warehousing—and have been seeking partners to conduct joint pilot tests.